souro26/GSoC-learning-space/findings/behavioral_patterns.md

 Example from the predator–prey model:

-energy < threshold → look for food
+energy < threshold -> look for food

-This is usually written directly inside "step()" as a simple "if" check.
+This is usually written directly inside step() as a simple if check.

 ## Pattern 2 — Scanning nearby cells